Trade in those heels for a pair of walking shoes.

 Would you like a simple strategy to lower your risk of developing type 2 diabetes?

-As described in the June 20 issue of diabetes care, researches evaluated the risk of developing diabetes in a group with low physical activity.
-After 5 years of observation, they noted that the group who took fewer than 3500 steps per day had a 17% risk of developing Diabetes compared with 12% risk for the group that took more than 3500 steps per day.
-This study shows even small amounts of mild exercise can make a big difference.
+As described in an old issue of Diabetes care, researchers evaluated the risk of developing diabetes in a group with low physical activity.
+After five years of observation, they noted that the group who took fewer than 3,500 steps per day had a 17 percent risk of developing Diabetes; compared to the 12 percent risk for the group who took more than 3,500 steps per day.
+This study proves that even small amounts of mild exercise can make have a huge impact on your life.

-MEDICAL ADVICE DISCLAIMER: The information included on this site is for educational purposes only.
+Medical Advice Disclaimer: The information included on this site is for educational purposes only.
 It is not intended nor implied to be a substitute for professional medical advice.
 The reader should always consult his or her health care provider to determine the appropriateness of the information for their own situation, or if they have any questions regarding a medical condition or treatment plan.
 Reading the information on this website does not create a physician-patient relationship.